zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 </details>

-## User story VIII: non-positive item quantities
+## User story IX: non-positive item quantities

 > As a user I want to get notified of non-positive quantities so that I can correct my input.